se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 Running BenchBuild outside the ``$VARA_ROOT/benchbuild`` directory
 ------------------------------------
-To execute BenchBuild from another directory the ``VARA_ROOT`` environment variable must be set.
+To execute BenchBuild from another directory the ``VARA_ROOT`` environment variable must be set, so varats and benchbuild can locate the varats configuration file.

 .. code-block:: bash